jdrangosch/MIT-CS-and-ENG/README.md

 The repository follows the structure of the MIT CSE curriculum.
 Here is an overview of the courses:

 6.0001 Introduction to Computer Science and Programming in Python

+Each course directory will be updated as progresses is made through the curriculum.

+## How to Use This Repository

+Feel free to explore the contents of each directory to gain insights into the coursework and projects.
+Here are some guidelines on how to navigate the repository:

+Lorem impsum

+## Contributions

+This repository is primarily for personal use, but if you have suggestions or resources that might be helpful, feel free to open an issue or submit a pull request.
+Collaboration and knowledge sharing are always welcome!

+## Contact

+For any questions or discussions related to this repository, please contact Julian Drangosch at juliandrangosch@ggmail.com.